 Whether you are a Dutchman or a newcomer, Willem van Oranje and the 80-year War are unavoidable in Dutch history.
-To be honest, as a well-educated Dutch lady I was bored with this old stuff.
+As a well-educated Dutch lady I was bored with this old stuff.
 However, the Delft method revived everything.

 How did it happen?
-In the Delft method conversation classes, history and geography are discussed in a much wider setting than just the Dutch point of view.
+In Delft method Conversation Classes, history and geography are discussed in a much wider setting than just the Dutch point of view.
 When I asked my international students, it turned out that almost every country has its own Willem van Oranje – a person who liberated the country from the oppressor or reformed the country – or both of them.

-De Delftse methode and KNM: history in an international perspective
+De Delft method and KNM: history in an international perspective

-Additionally, it’s very interesting to ask the students which countries have been their oppressors.
+Additionally, it’s exciting to ask students which countries have been their oppressors.
 Or have their forefathers been oppressors themselves?
 Dutch history pales in comparison to what some countries have experienced.
 And you know, what you discussed with emotion, you don’t forget.
-Delft method themes like the Dutch Golden Age, Aid or Trade (about development cooperation), and Host Country the Netherlands, all of them in Nederlands Voor Buitenlanders, provoke these interesting discussions.
+Delft method themes like Happy Children, from Republic to Kingdom, and Other Times, all of them in Nederlands Voor Buitenlanders, provoke these interesting discussions.
 For sure, this goes much deeper than what you need for KNM.
 The KNM exam has nothing philosophical.
 On the contrary, it is very practical.

 The geography of the Delft method compared to the Geography part of KNM

 Let’s move to geography.
 Technical University Delft developed the Delft method for foreign students who came to Delft to do technical studies.
 Because of their technical interests, the information about water management is extensive.
-Polders, the flood of 1953, and our national pride, the Delta Programme, to hold back the water forever – everything is there.
+Polders, the flood of 1953, and our national pride, the Delta Programme, to hold back the water forever – everything is there in the Delft method.
 For KNM it is an overdose, more than you need.
 No need to study extra geography for KNM after the Delft method!

 KNM- students, in your interest, make some trips to the places mentioned in the Delft method!
-In old Dutch towns like Amsterdam, Utrecht, and Haarlem en Delft, past, and present come together.
+Past and present come together in old Dutch towns like Amsterdam, Utrecht, and Haarlem en Delft.

 The KNM topics – Work and Income and education in the Delft method

 Of course, you’ll find those themes in the Delft method.
 However, there is a separate exam part for those Civic Integration candidates who don’t work yet in the Netherlands.
-It’s name is ONA, Oriëntatie op de Nederlandse Arbeidsmarkt and it’s meant to help newcomers to find work.
-Read all about it in Orientation on the Dutch labor market.
+Its name is ONA, Oriëntatie op de Nederlandse Arbeidsmarkt and it’s meant to help newcomers to find work.
+If applicable, read all about it in Orientation on the Dutch labor market.